apiflask/apiflask/docs/schema.md

 See the [API documentation](https://marshmallow.readthedocs.io/en/stable/marshmallow.validate.html) for the detailed usage.

-When specify validators for a field, you can pass single validator to the validate parameter:
+When specifying validators for a field, you can pass a single validator to the `validate` parameter:

 ```python
 from apiflask import Schema